NSS-Data-Instructional-Stuff/data-analytics/Excel/projects/city-cemetery-burials/README.md

 7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

 #### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
-Your final product should be marketing material that includes one ore two visualizations that go along with your story.
+Your final product should be marketing material that includes one or two visualizations that go along with your story.